 Rapidly evaluate the tumor biology of a sample in key areas including:

-- Translational research empowers a better understanding of the pathways that tumor cells use to evade immune surveillance.
-Detecting critical mutations in genes such as B2M are important to comprehend the mechanisms of acquired resistance to immunotherapies.
-B2M deficiency has been shown in Adoptive Cell therapies (Restifo et al., 1996), Checkpoint Inhibitors (Zaretsky et al., 2016) and Neoantigen Vaccine strategies (Sahin et al., 2017)
+Translational research empowers a better understanding of the pathways that tumor cells use to evade immunosurveillance.
+Detecting critical mutations in genes such as HLA and B2M are important to comprehend potential mechanisms of acquired resistance to immunotherapies

 - Repair and Replication